dataresearchcenter/legal/docs/en/sla-openaleph.md

 - Provision and operation of server infrastructure.
 - Ensuring the accessibility and smooth functioning of the application.
 - Conducting backups (refer to Section 6).
-- Providing a login system with MFA or integrating an existing OICD system of the customer.
+- Providing a login system with technical measures for account security, such as multi factor authentification or integrating an existing OICD system of the customer.
 - Providing and maintaining a solution for easily uploading and importing large volumes of documents (s3, rsync, webdav, or sftp).
 - Providing and maintaining a system for regularly importing structured datasets into the platform.
 - Importing extensive document collections upon request.